-For example, a new USO position cannot have a long $53 strike price for September 24th, 2021, because the new order interferes with the existing open contract.
-Opening a long $53 call option would essentially “cancel out” the existing short $53 contract.
+For example, you can't open a new SPY position with a March 17th $393 long put because the new order interferes with the existing open contract and the order would “cancel out” the existing $393 short put.

 Only a deliberate closing order can close a position.

 The failed position will display an error message stating that the broker would not execute the trade because it would close an existing position.

 The error position occupies an active position spot in your bot and will count against your total and daily position limits.
 You must manually cancel the position to create space for more positions.

 All bots within the Option Alpha platform operate independently.
 However, if two different bots are connected to the same brokerage account, the broker will alert you to the error.

 For example, if “Bot B” tries to open a position with a March 17th $393 long put in the same brokerage account as "Bot A," the broker will reject the order and you will receive an in-app notification.